2332, Martha Van Rensselaer Hall

-Dr. Avery received her Bachelor of Science degree from the University of Stellenbosch in South Africa in 1971, her Honors in Science degree from the University of Pretoria in South Africa in 1982, and her Master’s of Science (1984) and Ph.D. degrees (1988) in Family Resource Management from The Ohio State University.
+Dr. Avery received her Bachelor of Science degree from the University of Stellenbosch in South Africa in 1971, her Honors in Science degree from the University of Pretoria in South Africa in 1982, and her Masters of Science (1984) and Ph.D. degrees (1988) in Family Resource Management from The Ohio State University.
 Dr. Avery joined the Cornell University faculty as an Assistant Professor in the Department of Consumer Economics and Housing in 1988.
 She was promoted to Associate Professor with tenure in the department of Policy Analysis and Management in 1994, and to the rank of Professor in 2000.
-She currently serves as Chairperson of the Department of Policy Analysis and Management.

 At the University level Dr. Avery served on the Cornell University Board of Trustees 2008-2012 as a Faculty Trustee and served on several leading university committees, including on the steering committee for Cornell's Sesquicentennial Celebrations.
-Furthermore, she serves the Cornell undergraduate community as a House Fellow in Flora Rose House and as Faculty Advisor to the Cornell Varsity Men’s Football and Men’s Lacrosse teams.
+Furthermore, she serves the Cornell undergraduate community as Dean and House Professor in Flora Rose House on Cornell's west campus, and as Faculty Advisor to the Cornell Varsity Men’s Football and Men’s Lacrosse teams.

 Dr. Avery's work in family policy focuses on the impact of print and television advertising for pharmaceutical products on consumers' health-related behavior, particularly the impact of tobacco and nicotine replacement therapy products on smoking cessation behavior, the impact of antidepressant advertising on antidepressant product use, and the impact of weight loss product advertising on diet, exercise, and weight loss product use.
 She is currently working on a project examining advertising for sugar-sweetened beverages, cereals, candy, and fast-food restaurants on consumption.
 In addition, she has a project underway examining the impact of vitamin advertising on supplement consumption.